 The Australian philosophers Michael and Caldwell make a pragmatic case for optimism in, “The Consolations of Optimism.”
 (This relates to my last post, “Hope: A Defense.”)They argue that the optimist and pessimist may agree on the facts, but not on their attitude toward those facts: “optimism is an attitude, not a theoretical position.”[i]
 So optimism doesn’t assume any cluster of beliefs, and can’t be undermined for being irrational like a belief can.

 The reason for preferring optimism has nothing to do with how the world is—optimism isn’t a description of reality.
 Instead, optimism is reasonable because it helps us live well.
 To better understand this reasonable optimism, the authors turn to the Stoics.
-We often characterize the Stoics as emotionless and indifferent; individuals who put up with their fate, accept life’s shortcomings, and live without hope.
-Such resignation toward the life is cynical and pessimistic.
+We often characterize the Stoics as emotionless and indifferent; individuals who put up with their fate, accept life’s shortcomings and live without hope.
+Such resignation is cynical and pessimistic.
 But the authors interpret stoicism differently.
 Stoics, they say, advocate embracing what we cannot change rather than fighting against it.
 Thus Stoicism is realistic, not cynical.

-And a stoical attitude doesn’t mean not caring or being indifferent to unpleasant things, rather it doesn’t add lamenting to one’s caring.
+So a stoical attitude doesn’t mean not caring or being indifferent to unpleasant things, rather it doesn’t add lamenting to one’s caring.
 (This caring is like my hoping or wishing.)
 Stoics don’t deny that pain and suffering exist—because that is to deny reality—but accept such evils without resenting them.
 The Stoics reject responding to situations with strong, irrational emotions that would cloud judgment, counseling instead to remain calm and optimistic.“This way of experiencing pains without losing equanimity is the key to stoical optimism.”[ii]
 Optimism leads to happiness and is therefore reasonable.

 The pessimist demands things from reality and resents that reality does not provide them.
 Optimists are typically more accepting of the world’s limitations.
-Of course optimists may lose their optimism when bad fortune strikes, but they are generally happier than pessimistics—this is the rational ground for optimism.
+Of course, optimists may lose their optimism when bad fortune strikes, but they are generally happier than pessimists—this is the rational ground for optimism.
 Yet optimism is not wishful thinking.
 Wishful thinking involves beliefs that are false, whereas optimism is an attitude that does not necessarily involve beliefs.

 Furthermore, optimism has other positive results, as the case of Hume’s attitude toward his impending death reveals.
 Diagnosed with a fatal disease, Hume began his ruminations on his situation thus: “I was ever more disposed to see the favorable than unfavorable side of things: a turn of mind which it is more happy to possess, than to be born to an estate of ten thousand a year… It is difficult to be more detached from life than I am at the present.”[iii]
 While many fear death or react variously in ways that disturb tranquility “Hume’s calm and sanguine resignation stands like a beacon of reasonableness, calling out for emulation.”[iv]